itzbernoulli/assetmanagement/README.md

 4. run `rails assetmgt:setup_database` to create, migrate and seed the database,

-5. run `bin/rails spec` to verify all tests pass

-6. run `rails s` and take it for a spin.
+5. run `rails s` and take it for a spin.